 How your feedback has shaped the Geary Boulevard Improvement Project

 Thank you to the hundreds of people who weighed in on the Geary Boulevard Improvement Project proposals over several rounds of outreach!
 Your input has made this project one that better serves the many needs of the Richmond community.

 Spring 2021: The SFMTA conducted a merchant loading survey via email, phone and door-to-door to help identify where curb space changes, such as new commercial loading zones, additional short-term parking or pickup zones, could improve access for businesses.

 Fall 2021, Outreach Round 1: We held an online open house and asked neighbors about their general priorities for the Geary corridor, such as preference for transit improvements vs. parking availability and proposed bus stop changes.
 Other outreach included pop-up events on the corridor, meetings with merchants and other stakeholders, and paper surveys distributed through local food pantries.

 Winter 2022: Published the Round 1 Outreach Summary detailing what we heard.
 We used this initial input from community members to draft the detailed project design, which included some project modifications based on feedback.

 Spring 2022, Outreach Round 2: Published block-by-block drawings of the draft detailed proposal.
-A second round of outreach was conducted to seek feedback on this detailed design, including a survey, pop-up events and open houses hosted at locations on or near Geary Boulevard.
+A second round of outreach was conducted to seek feedback on this detailed design, including a survey, community meetings and self-guided open houses hosted at locations on or near Geary Boulevard.